The recommended sequence for first time use of a module is:

 Each module has online background pages.
 They are designed to provide a review of the basic information necessary to get the full educational impact of the simulators.
 Users are highly encouraged to explore the pages before using that module's simulator for the first time.
 Some of the background pages may have small simulators to address a specific idea.
 Their computer requirements are the same as the main simulator.

-The NAAP simulators are written in Flash.
-To use the simulators, one must have Flash Player 6 or better installed.
+The NAAP simulators are written in Adobe Flash.
+To use the simulators, one must have the Flash Player installed.
 The player is available on all major platforms.

 While most users will encounter the simulators first as a student, they can be accessed freely over the internet at any time.
 Share them with friends interested in astronomy!